Azure/azure-sdk-for-net/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/samples/Sample1_CustomisingServiceParameters.md

     - **Default Value**: `AzureTokenCredentialType.DefaultAzureCredential`

 7. **`ManagedIdentityClientId`**
-    - **Description**: This setting allows you to specify the managed identity client id to be used for entra id authentication.
+    - **Description**: This setting allows you to specify the managed identity client id to be used for Microsoft Entra Id authentication.

 8. **`EnableGitHubSummary`**:
     - **Description**: This setting allows you to configure the Microsoft Playwright Testing service reporter.
 You can choose whether to include the test run summary in the GitHub summary when running in GitHub Actions.